learn-co-curriculum/phrg-rspec-intro/README.md

 Here is the [documention on using before & after hooks](https://relishapp.com/rspec/rspec-core/v/3-7/docs/hooks/before-and-after-hooks).
 And here are the [docs on using `let` and `let!`](https://relishapp.com/rspec/rspec-core/docs/helper-methods/let-and-let).

 Let's use creating a valid T-Shirt as an example.
+(Remember that `context` is an alias for `describe`.)

 ```ruby
 Rspec.describe TShirt do